taikitodo/taikitodo.github.io/README.md

 I am an assistant professor in the Department of Informatics, and an affiliate faculty member of School of Science, at Kyushu University in Japan.
+I am belonging to [the multi-agent laboratory](https://agent.inf.kyushu-u.ac.jp).

 # News
 - My homepage is migrated from google sites.
 (Feb.
 15, 2021)